thecrumb/expensebook/README.md

 # expensebook

-A tool to keep track of personal finances.
+A tool to keep track of your expenses.

 ## Getting Started